 Petitions for half-time status must be approved by ISAC.
 Half-time student status must be renewed at least yearly by petition to ISAC and the Graduate Division.
 (It also can be approved on a quarter-by-quarter basis.)
-Petitions are due at Graduate Division no later than the third week of the quarter.
-If the petition is received before fees are due, the difference between full time fees and reduced fees will be reduced from the bill.
+Please see Graduate Division website for more information and deadlines: http://graduate.ucr.edu